nginxinc/ansible-role-nginx-config/README.md

 Working functional playbook examples can be found in the **`molecule/common/`** directory in the following files:

--   **[molecule/common/playbooks/cleanup_module_converge.yml](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/molecule/common/playbooks/cleanup_module_converge.yml):** Cleanup an NGINX config and configure NGINX supported modules
+-   **[molecule/cleanup_module/converge.yml](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/molecule/cleanup_module/converge.yml):** Cleanup an NGINX config and configure NGINX supported modules
+-   **[molecule/default/converge.yml](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/molecule/default/converge.yml):** Use the NGINX config templating variables to create an NGINX config
--   **[molecule/common/playbooks/default_converge.yml](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/molecule/common/playbooks/default_converge.yml):** Use the NGINX config templating variables to create an NGINX config
+-   **[molecule/plus/converge.yml](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/molecule/plus/converge.yml):** Use the NGINX config templating variables to create an NGINX Plus config
--   **[molecule/common/playbooks/stable_push_converge.yml](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/molecule/common/playbooks/stable_push_converge.yml):** Install NGINX using the stable branch and push a preexisting config from your system to your NGINX instance
+-   **[molecule/stable_push/converge.yml](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/molecule/stable_push/converge.yml):** Install NGINX using the stable branch and push a preexisting config from your system to your NGINX instance

 Do note that if you install this repository via Ansible Galaxy, you will have to replace the role variable in the sample playbooks from `ansible-role-nginx-config` to `nginxinc.nginx_config`.